OntimizeWeb/docs/_ontimize_web_ngx_report/components/report-on-demand.md

 If you need to use ISO formats in the table, you can modify the data that is sent to modify the date format of the reports.

-You have an example of a custom renderer below.

 ## Menu option

 ![Report on demand menu option]({{ "/images/report/menuOption.PNG" | absolute_url }}){: .comp-example-img}